misho-dimitrov/Tianeptine_wDC/README.md

 3. Post-processing:

-- Resample and binarise the Holiga et al. masks [EU-AIMS masks](https://www.science.org/doi/10.1126/scitranslmed.aat9223) using FSL [fslmaths](https://www.sciencedirect.com/science/article/pii/S1053811911010603)
+- Resample and binarise the [Holiga et al. EU-AIMS masks](https://www.science.org/doi/10.1126/scitranslmed.aat9223) using FSL [fslmaths](https://www.sciencedirect.com/science/article/pii/S1053811911010603)
 - Intersect each with the intersection mask generated using the grey matter masks from all participants (all sessions) ``generate_intersection_mask.ipynb``
 - Estimate mask-averaged values for each mask for each participant session:``generate_mean_DC.ipynb``